Newland-A/my-portfolio/README.md

 # Amy Newland Portfolio

 My personal portfolio.
 Utilizing a Rails backend with a postgresql database.
 Created with a React.js frontend.
 This portfolio is my last project requirement from [Flatiron School](https://flatironschool.com).
 Back-end repository can be located [here](https://github.com/Newland-A/portfolio-back-end).
+This project will always be a work in progress as my experience and knowledge grows.

 # Prerequisites
   * npm